 The views and mountains take on a completely different perspective when seen from the Bay.
 There are many trips daily from around the Bay.
 Our own trip departs every Friday and takes in the best of Kotor bay.
 A stop in Perast, another UNESCO World Heritage Site, is well worth an hour or two of your day.

 Have we missed anything?
-We'd love to your thoughts, so do get in touch.
+We'd love to hear your thoughts, so do get in touch.

 With more than 200 sunny days per year and nearly 300 kilometres of picturesque Adriatic coastline, Montenegro would appear to be a natural born holiday destination.
 Yet the young country – among Europe’s newest as well as smallest states – is only starting to be discovered by visitors.